 Tiger King: Murder, Mayhem, and Madness

-Big cat owners come in all, well, stripes, but nobody is like Joe Exotic, the Tiger King.
-This polygamist, gun-wielding polygamist is properly larger-than-life, and we can't talk about anyone else on Netflix right now.
+Big cat owners come in all shapes and sizes – well, stripes – but nobody is quite like Joe Exotic, the Tiger King.
+This polygamist, gun-wielding animal-lover is properly larger-than-life, and for the majority of 2020 he was the most talked about character on Netflix.

-What starts out for Exotic as a humane enterprise descends into cruelty, madness, and vanity as he engages in a protracted spat with an animal rights activist who may not be all she seems.
-Exotic's humble zoo becomes a home for murder planning, electoral runs, and suicide.
-It's unpredictable, impossible, and it'll have you open-mouthed for the duration.
+In Tiger King, what starts out for Exotic as a humane enterprise descends into cruelty, madness and vanity as he engages in a protracted spat with an animal rights activist who may not be all she seems.
+Things get pretty crazy, to say the least – Exotic's humble zoo becomes a home for murder planning, electoral runs and suicide.
+It's unpredictable, seemingly-impossible and it'll have you open-mouthed for all seven of its episodes.

 Don’t F*ck With Cats: Hunting an Internet Killer

 There is, apparently, one rule on the Dark Web.
-You can show whatever you want.
-Murder.
-Violence.
-Incest.
-Just, don’t f*ck with cats.
+You can show whatever you want – murder, violence – just don’t f*ck with cats.
 This controversial and disturbing three-part documentary is what happened when someone flouted that rule and a group of armchair detectives got together to take them down.
-Built from the visual internet lexicon of Google Maps images and notifications, this is smart storytelling with a purposeful sting in the tail.
+Built from the visual internet lexicon of Google Maps images and notifications, this is smart storytelling with a purposeful sting in its tail.